This webpage contains affiliate links. Please read our disclosure policy.

 Home > Cookies

 Chocolate Hazelnut Biscotti

 Chocolate and hazelnuts are perfect partners and you will find that these biscotti are no exception.
-Just, they have a hint of cardamom to make them super special.
+These hides a hint of cardamom, what makes them super tasty.

 The term "biscotti" comes from the Latin word bis coctus, meaning "twice baked".
 The biscotti is first baked in a log, then sliced and baked again.